PrashanthKumarM/Python-KNN-Classifier/README.md

 Where r,g,b is understandably the red, green, blue values of each pixel.
 There are totally 192 features (whew!!)

-Settings for KNN along with results and screenshots of the output we got :
+Settings for KNN along with results we got :

 Input dataset :